FinlyWealth/mds-finly-search/README.md

 This setup is for a running the app with a local Postgres database.
 You would use this setup if you wish to develop with different embeddings.

-1. Unless you intend to genereate your own custom embeddings via `make embed`, it is recommended to download the pre-generated embeddings `embeddings_100k_v2.npz` from the same Google Drive.
-Put `embeddings_100k_v2.npz` under `data/embeddings`.
+1. Unless you intend to genereate your own custom embeddings via `make embed`, it is recommended to download the pre-generated embeddings `text_clip.npz`, `image_clip.npz` and `minilm.npz` from the same Google Drive.
+Put all 3 files under `data/embeddings`.

 2. Add the following to environment variables.
 Change the Postgres credentials as needed to the local db.